TurtleEngr/gitproj/doc/user-doc/git-proj.md

 Section: \[gitproj hook\]

-TBD
+TODO

 ## top-dir/.gitproj

-TBD
+TODO

 ## top-dir/.git/config

-TBD - this needs to be rewritten.
+TODO - this needs to be rewritten.

 Where HOSTNAME will be set to $HOSTNAME.
 This allows for different locations of file, based on the host.
 For example the remote-raw-url